 Grand Marlin in Panama City Beach

-New in Panama City Beach is the Grand Marlin.
+The best special occasion restaurant in Panama City Beach is the Grand Marlin.
 Located next to Captain Anderson’s buffet, the real draw is that it is right at the dock so you can see the boats as they come in.
 I’ve been to Saltwater Grill and despite the upscale decor, I find the food there to be mediocre.
-So, I had higher hopes for Grand Marlin.
+So, I had higher hopes for Grand Marlin and they certainly delivered!

 There are many seafood options to choose from at this Panama City Beach restaurant.
 We tried Salmon with sweet potato hash, tuna, Grouper and scallops.
 The Grouper Piccata dish was the best of all the dishes, with the salmon being a close second.
 But I wish restaurants in Panama City Beach would get more creative with sides as three out of the four dishes all had mashed potatoes and vegetable medley.